ffosset/learning-js/README.md

     }
    ```
 * ### switch
   If you find yourself repeating else if statements in your code, where each condition is based on the same value, then it might be time to use a switch statement.
+You can add a default case to a switch statement and it will be executed when none of the values match the value of the switch expression.

     ```javascript
     var color = prompt("What's your favorite color?");
     switch(color) {